zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He continues, “I’ll just say it’s on the outskirts of a medium-sized town and borders Nebraska.”
 The “outskirts” (outskirts) refe rs to the area surrounding a town or a city.
 You have the central part of a city , and then you have the areas which we sometimes call “suburbs” that are on the “ outskirts.”
 Sometimes we use the word “outskirts” to refer to places that are ev en farther away than the suburbs, that are not part of any town or city form ally, but we’re not quite sure what Outis means about it, just that it’s not in the center part of the town.

  He says it’s “on the outskirts of a “medium-sized t own” – that is, not a large town, not a small town, but something in between.
-He says  it “borders (borders) Nebraska,” which is a state, again, in the center o f the country of the United States.
+He says  it “borders (borders) Nebraska,” which is a state, again, in the center of the country of the United States.
 “To border” means to be next to something.

 Penelope says, “Why are you being so cryptic?”
 “Cry ptic” (cryptic) means difficult to understand, unclear.
 We use the word “cryptic” o ften when someone is using a special code – a person is not giving the informati on in a way we can understand.
 They might even be using special numbers or even a special language.
 Penelope wants to know why Outis isn’t just telling  her exactly where this place is.